 Posterior lumbar fusion, also known as arthrodesis, is a surgical procedure performed to join two or more of the lumbar vertebrae (the small bones of the lower back) into one solid bone.
-This operation is designed to stop mechanical pain, the pain associated with the movement of the affected bones that results in inflammation of the discs and joints.
-During this surgery, a bone graft is inserted along the side of the vertebrae which will eventually help the bones grow together.
-The procedure is called a posterior fusion because the surgeon works on the back of the spine.
+This operation is designed to stop mechanical pain, which is the pain associated with the movement of the affected bones and results in inflammation of the discs and joints.
+During this surgery, a bone graft is inserted along the side of the vertebrae, helping the bones grow together over time.

 Reasons for Posterior Lumbar Fusion